olivierodo/pair-with-me/README.md

 ## A la carte :notebook_with_decorative_cover:

-If you want to compose your own meal, feel free to reach me out at hi@olivier.me
+If you want to compose your own meal, feel free to reach me out at hi@olivierodo.me

 ---

+## Book a sesssion :tada:

+:point_right: [Click here if you want to book a session](https://savvycal.com/olivierodo/pair-learning) :point_left:

 ## Support :bell:

-Feel free to support me just by sharing the menu to your network.
+Feel free to support me just by sharing my concept into your network. :pray: